-Analytics SEO tutorial video on the Organic Breadth and Depth component.
+Analytics SEO tutorial on the Organic Breadth and Depth component.

 This component is a good example of the benefit of mixing different data sources within the system.
 It shows indexation over time (this dark blue line), plotted against organic visit data taken from Google Analytics which is split into non-branded and branded visits – the split between branded and non-branded terms is made using the brand filter you setup in the Keyword Research section of the software, which is found behind the Monitored Keywords component.